ChillerFrost/ChillerFrost/README.md

 - 👋 Hi, I’m @ChillerFrost
 - 👀 I’m interested in produceing a piece of game engine software
 - 🌱 I’m currently learning the basics of codeing in Java, Python, C# and C++
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on whatever projects I could help in
 - 📫 How to reach me
 - Discord: chiller frost#5438
 - LinkedIn: https://www.linkedin.com/in/carson-motowski-143419316?trk=people-guest_people_search-card